-In the current state of affairs, many leaders are thinking about the future.
-Forward-thinking is an essential part of business leadership, to be able to guide your employees and steer your company in the right direction.
+Strong leaders are always thinking about the future.
+Forward-thinking is an essential part of business leadership to guide your employees and steer your company in the right direction.

-In uncertain times, it is important to understand many different outcomes could take place.
-If you are trying to build a model based on these outcomes, you are going to need help.
+In uncertain times, it is important to understand many different outcomes that could take place.
+Trying to build a model based on multiple possible outcomes is challenging.
+You may find that you need help.

-Commonly, most financial leaders within an organization need assistance predicting their cash needs, drawing a mental picture of potential profitability, and learning how to make better data-based decisions for the company.
+Finance and accounting leaders within an organization frequently need assistance predicting their cash needs, drawing a mental picture of potential profitability, and learning how to make better data-based decisions for the company.

-To plan for the future effectively, a leader must develop a plan.
-This type of plan is a financial model, and its aim is to forecast a business’s results over an appropriate time frame.
+To plan for the future effectively, a leader must develop a financial model whose aim is to forecast a business’s results over a set time frame.

 Read More: Financial Tips From Successful Leaders

-Given the current environment, due to the outbreak of COVID-19, we recommend creating a nine-month cash flow forecast to support your business through the end of 2020.
+Given the current environment, we recommend creating a nine-month cash flow forecast to support your business through whatever comes your way.

-We recommend creating this and keeping three possible business scenarios in mind:
+We recommend keeping three possible business scenarios in mind:

 - Your original plan